BMCARDONA/bmcardona.github.io/_posts/2023-04-05-research-papers-reading-list.md

     - For Coursework:
         - Andrew Ng's coursera courses.
     - Steady reading (say, 2-3 papers per year).
-        - Don't work in short bursts, but don't work all the time .
+        - Don't work in short bursts, but don't work all the time.
     - Print copies of papers you'd like to read.
 - Projects
     - Do meaningful work by creating one to two significant projects.
-(Many shallow projects is not impressive.)
+(Having many shallow projects is not impressive.)
-    - Contribute to open source projects.
+    - Create and Contribute to open-source projects.
     - Improve programming ability.
 - Specialize in a given field, but have some understanding of other fields as well ("T" shape).
 - Saturday morning problem
     - On Saturday mornings, you can...
         - Read paper.
         - Work on project.
-        - Open source.
+        - Work on open-source project.
     - The secret: If you read 2 papers a week, you will have read 100 papers in one year.
-        - The key is to work consistently, and (to re-iterate) not in short bursts.
+        - The key is to work consistently, not in short bursts.
 - Selecting a job
     - Work with great people on great projects.
     - Focus on...
         - The team you'll interact with (10 - 30 persons).
         - Manager.
-        - Not on ``brand.''
+        - Not on ''brand.''
 - Finally...
     - Pick things that will teach you the most, and that will allow you to do important work.

 #### Advice on reading a paper:
-- Read the paper in four passes:
+- Read each paper in four passes:
     - Read title, abstract, figures.
     - Read introduction, conclusion, figures, skip rest.
-    - Read but skip/skim the math.
+    - Read but skip (or skim) the math.
     - Read entire paper but skip parts you don't understand.

 #### Questions to consider: